Hiroshi Maeue: Suicide website murders

 In 2005, soon after his release from prison, he murdered three people.
 He was convicted of killing a 14-year-old boy, a 25-year-old woman, and a 21-year-old man, all of whom were members of an online suicide club.
 He lured his victims by suggesting they meet and end their lives together by committing suicide via carbon monoxide poisoning using a charcoal burner in a sealed car.
 However, after a brief conversation, he would instead strangle them.
 He later said that the murders gave him sexual pleasure, and claimed he developed a desire to kill this way after reading about similar events in a mystery novel as a child.

 Trial and death

 In his trial, prosecutors called Maeue a "lust murderer".
 On March 28, 2007, the Osaka District Court sentenced him to death.
-Although his defence team launched an appeal, he accepted the judgment of the court and expressed a willingness to pay for his crimes with his life, retracting his appeal on July 5, 2007.
+Although his defense team launched an appeal, he accepted the judgment of the court and expressed a willingness to pay for his crimes with his life, retracting his appeal on July 5, 2007.

 On July 28, 2009, Maeue was hanged in Osaka, along with 25-year-old serial killer Yukio Yamaji.